getzlab/rnaseqc/README.md

                                         this number of mismatches are excluded
                                         from coverage metrics.
 Default: 6

-      --split-distance=[DISTANCE]       Set the maximum distance between aligned blocks of a read.
-Reads with aligned blocks separated by more than this
+      --split-distance=[DISTANCE]       Set the minimum distance between aligned blocks of a read for the read to be counted as split.
+Default: 100 [bp]
-                                        distance are counted as split reads, BUT ARE STILL USED IN COUNTS.
-Default: 100bp

       --offset=[OFFSET]                 Set the offset into the gene for the 3' and 5' windows in bias calculation.
 A positive value shifts the 3' and 5' windows towards eachother, while a
                                         negative value shifts them apart.
-                                        Default: 150bp
+                                        Default: 150 [bp]

       --window-size=[SIZE]              Set the size of the 3' and 5' windows in bias calculation.
-Default: 100bp
+Default: 100 [bp]

       --gene-length=[LENGTH]            Set the minimum size of a gene for bias calculation.
 Genes below this size are
                                         ignored in the calculation.
 Default:
-                                        600bp
+                                        600 [bp]

-      --legacy                          Use legacy gene counting rules.
-Gene counts match output of RNA-SeQC 1.1.6
+      --legacy                          Use legacy read counting rules.
+Read counts match output of RNA-SeQC 1.1.9

       --stranded=[stranded]             Use strand-specific metrics.
 Only
                                         features on the same strand of a read